 You can create a group in two ways:

 Either way, the rest of the process is the same, and you can enter a name for your new group and define its settings:

 This page also shows all objects that have been assigned to this group.

 You can define the settings for the group via these fields:

 This field determines which type of objects can be assigned to a group.
 For example, you can create user groups, report groups, data set groups etc. This enables you to set up a structure for your objects that is easy to understand and navigate.

 You can select which type of objects can be assigned to this group:

-This field sets the process under which objects in this group will be shown in "Process" in the menu navigation.
-This enables you to set up an alternative menu navigation that closely follows your own processes.
+This field sets the process under which objects in this group will be shown in the "Process" menu navigation.
+This enables you to set up a custom menu navigation that closely follows your own processes.
 Whereas the "Analyze" menu provides a standard functionally-oriented navigation to your objects, the "Process" menu provides a custom process-oriented navigation.

 You can assign a color to every group, which changes the page header color on all items that belong to that group.
 This makes user navigation more intuitive.

 When defining a group, you can use the Save and Actions buttons in the right-top of the screen: